-- In accordance with Regulation 107 of the Local Government Pension Scheme (Amendment) (Governance) Regulations 2015 the South Yorkshire Local Pension Board will be made up of an equal number of employer and member representatives which is no less than four in total.
-The South Yorkshire LPB will comprise of 10 members in total. - 5.1.1 Employer representatives will consist of: - 2 Local Authority Councillors (rotated every 3 years) in line with a pattern agreed with the Constituent Authorities - 3 other employers (appointed for 3 years) chosen with regard to the balance of different employer groups. - 5.1.2 Employee representatives will consist of: - 3 Trades Unions who must be LGPS Scheme members (appointed for 3 years) - 2 members selected from active, pensioner and deferred members (appointed for 3 years) - 5.1.3 Appointment of employer and Trades Union representatives will be by nomination, Scheme member representatives will be appointed by an application process. - 5.1.4 A non-Councillor member (employer or scheme member) may serve a maximum of three terms of office. - 5.2 No officer of South Yorkshire Pensions Authority or any elected Member appointed by a constituent Authority to serve on the South Yorkshire Pensions Authority may be a Member of the Local Pension Board. - 5.3 Members of the Local Pension Board will be voting members; each member shall have one vote.
-It is expected that the Board will, as far as possible, reach a consensus; the Chair of the Board will have the final deciding vote which will be reported to the Administering Authority. - 5.4 Regulation 107 requires that the administering authority, South Yorkshire Pensions Authority, ensures that all employer or member representatives sitting on the Board have relevant experience and capacity to represent the employers or members of the Fund. - 5.5 Substitute members will not be permitted.
+- 5.1 In accordance with Regulation 107 of the Local Government Pension Scheme (Amendment) (Governance) Regulations 2015 the South Yorkshire Local Pension Board will be made up of an equal number of employer and member representatives which is no less than four in total.
+The South Yorkshire LPB will comprise of 10 members in total. - 5.1.1 Employer representatives will consist of: - 2 Local Authority Councillors (rotated every 2 years) in line with a pattern agreed with the Constituent Authorities - 1 'Other Large Employer' (appointed for 3 years) - 1 Academy (appointed for 3 years) - 1 Local Authority Senior Manager (appointed for 3 years) - 5.1.2 Employee representatives will consist of: - 3 Trades Unions who must be LGPS Scheme members (appointed for 3 years) - 2 members selected from active, pensioner and deferred members (appointed for 3 years) - 5.1.3 Appointment of employer and Trades Union representatives will be by nomination, Scheme member representatives will be appointed by an application process. - 5.1.4 Council members will be appointed by the relevant District Council at their annual meeting. - 5.1.5 A non-Councillor member (employer or scheme member) may serve a maximum of three terms of office. - 5.2 No officer of South Yorkshire Pensions Authority or any elected Member appointed by a constituent Authority to serve on the South Yorkshire Pensions Authority may be a Member of the Local Pension Board. - 5.3 Members of the Local Pension Board will be voting members; each member shall have one vote.
+It is expected that the Board will, as far as possible, reach a consensus; the Chair of the Board will have the final deciding vote which will be reported to the Administering Authority.

-5.6 Each Local Pension Board member shall endeavour to attend all LPB meetings during the year.
+- 5.4 Regulation 107 requires that the administering authority, South Yorkshire Pensions Authority, ensures that all employer or member representatives sitting on the Board have relevant experience and capacity to represent the employers or members of the Fund. - 5.5 Substitute members will not be permitted. - 5.6 Each Local Pension Board member shall endeavour to attend all LPB meetings during the year.
 Failure to attend any meetings within a 6-month period will result in removal from the Board unless a meeting of the Board specifically agrees to a waiver of this rule because of specific circumstances.